hardy613/es6-notes/symbols.md

 The symbols descriptor is used to specify the specials symbols used in newer syntax of the ECMAScript standard.
 A symbol can be a string, image, or identifier.

-Some behavior linked to these symbols are already built-in the language, like the rest parameters :
+Some behavior linked to these symbols are already built-in the language, like the rest parameters:

 ```javascript
 const count = (...items) => items.length